cell-os/metal-cell/README.md

 Concretely, the Metal Cell *software stack* integrates and builds on top of well known, open-source software such as Hadoop, Spark, Mesos, Docker, HBase, Zookeeper, etc. and exposes it as readily-available, integrated services that development teams could use as self-service, shared resources across data centers and clouds.

 **Mechanical Sympathy**
-We can only abstract, but not make go away, things like speed of light, latency, bandwidth, etc. For this reason we should not hide them underneath [APIs that are supposed to make them look like running on a single machine](http://writings.quilt.org/2014/05/12/distributed-systems-and-the-end-of-the-api/).
+We can only abstract, but not make go away, things like speed of light, latency, bandwidth, etc. For this reason we should try not hide them underneath [APIs that are supposed to make them look like running on a single machine](http://writings.quilt.org/2014/05/12/distributed-systems-and-the-end-of-the-api/).
 Rather than oversimplifying and hiding the complexities of distributed systems, Metal Cell, instead, distills them.
-While solving some of the common problems of distributed systems (storage, compute, scheduling, etc.), it abstracts, but not hide, their complexities and keeps them transparent to developers, so that applications can be written in a responsible manner in relation to them.
+While solving some of the common problems of distributed systems (storage, compute, scheduling, etc.) in abstracts them, but at the same time keeps them transparent to developers, so that applications can be written in a responsible manner in relation to them.

 Motivation
 =========

 Time to Market
 ------------------

 Reduce new applications turnaround time from months to days enabling continuous delivery.

 Current practices involve teams that code, deploy and operate full stacks.
-With the proliferation of distributed systems, these stacks may involve more than 10 different services, making development and operations complex.
+With the proliferation of distributed systems, these stacks may involve many different services, making development and operations complex.
 Many times more time ends up being spent in setting up and maintaining development environments - integration with all components, dealing with versions conflicts, etc. than on the sellable product.

 *Note: More, when releasing these systems to production, there's an assumption that these could be simply "handed over" to operations teams.
 However, in reality the "hand-over" process can be a long and sometimes impossible to happen as expected.